GyulyVGC/sniffnet/README.md

 specifies the minimum port value to be considered; if omitted there is no ports lower bound.

- - **-m, --minimum-packets**:
-sets the minimum value of exchanged packets between an [address:port] pair to be printed in the textual report.

 - **-n, --net**:
 filters packets on the basis of the provided IP address version (IPv4 or IPv6).